ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 {% endraw %}
 ```

-The App.vue file is our first component that Vue bootstraps through our main.ts file.
-It is considered to be the root component.
-Each page and part of a page that you will create, is a component that a child is of the root component.
+Each page and part of a page that you will create, is a component that is a child of the root component.
 Together, your whole application should have a component structure which should look like a tree:

 ```text